awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 xact_start;
 ```

-After running the query, you will see output similar to the following:
+After running the query, you should see output similar to the following\.

 ```
 datname | usename  |  pid  | waiting |      xact_runtime       |